-Join parishioners and friends as we acknowledge our need for forgiveness from sin and reconciliation with God in preparation for the Feast of the Resurrection of Our Lord, Jesus Christ.

-Priests from around the Archdiocese will be available for individual confessions in English, Spanish, Italian, German, Polish and American Sign.
+Join parishioners and friends as we acknowledge our need for forgiveness from sin and reconciliation with God in preparation for the coming of Our Lord, Jesus Christ, at Christmas.
+Priests from around the Archdiocese will be available for individual confessions in English, Spanish, German, Italian and American Sign.